 Though Ecuador is a relatively small country, it is home to an incredible array of biodiversity.
 This, coupled with a unique culture (a wonderful mix of indigenous, European, and African elements), leads to an unforgettable experience.
 Students are exposed to the spirited community of Ecuador as well as the enriching experience of life abroad.

-1) Language: There's never been a more quintessential time to master the Spanish language.
+Language: There's never been a more quintessential time to master the Spanish language.
 With the number of Spanish speakers residing in the US increasingly annually, it is vital that our citizens become bi-lingual.
 When studying in Ecuador, don't miss out on the opportunity to practice the local language inside AND outside the classroom.
+There are tons of Spanish schools in Ecuador to choose from!

 If you wish to take your program a step further, consider participating in a homestay while you are abroad.
 The opportunity to be part of an Ecuadorean family will undoubtedly add depth to your experience abroad, and complement your connections to the country.
 It won't always be easy (and may not always be comfortable), but at the end of your program, you will walk away feeling like you truly took advantage of your experience in Ecuador.